-The initial technical review dated 24 January 2024 raised several issues, such as compliance with the ESP, the detailed budget, and the consultation process, as is discussed in the number of Clarification Requests (CRs) and Corrective Action Request (CAR) raised in the review.
+The initial technical review dated 24 January 2024 raised several issues, such as compliance with the ESP, the

 The second technical review dated 30 August 2024 found that some of issues raised in the first technical review were not fully addressed, such as compliance with ESP, consultations and budget, as discussed in the number of Clarification Requests (CRs) and Corrective Action Request (CAR) raised in the review.

-The third technical review dated 16 January 2025 finds that most of the issues raised the second technical review were adequately addressed.
-However, a few other issues remain to be further addressed, such as detailed budget, execution costs and implementing fee breakdown, consultations, among others as indicated in the review.
-Date 21 January 2025
+The third technical review of 16 January 2025 found that most CRs and CARs of the second technical review were adequately addressed.
+However, few issues remained to be further addressed, such as detailed budget, execution costs and implementing fee breakdown, consultations, among others as was indicated in the review.